-Many people who are over the age of fifty have at one time or another contemplated how to protect one’s parents.
-Elderly parents at some point during their lives need help and perhaps protection from others.
+Many people who are over the age of fifty have at one time or another contemplated hiring an attorney to legally protect one’s aging parents.
+Elderly parents at some point during their lives need help and perhaps protection from others or from elder abuse.

 Who should you protect your parents from?